Update:

 MRS. PHYLLIS JOHNSON – BOARD OF EDUCATION PUBLIC RELATIONS CHAIRMAN

 William Annin Junior High School was dedicated on September 28, 1969.
-The school was completed at a cost of $2,465,000.
+The school was completed for $2,465,000.
 Of interest to today’s students: there was not a single computer in the school.
 Its first principal was Mr. Paul Wagner.

 William Annin houses grades six, seven, and eight and uses an interdisciplinary team approach.
-It is the objective of the school to develop in our students an understanding and appreciation for our democratic way of life.
+The school’s objective is to develop in its students an understanding and appreciation of our democratic way of life.
 The middle school wishes to “preserve the best of the past, to teach an understanding of the present, and to provide guidance in the expectation that our young people will create a meaningful future.”

-The William Annin Middle School is built on a piece of what was originally part of those original thousand acres purchased by John Annan back in 1722.
+The William Annin Middle School is situated on a parcel of land that was originally part of the 1,000 acres purchased by John Annan in 1722.

 More About the Annin Flag Company

-“Patriotism demands that an American flag has to be made in America,” says Carter Beard, who with his cousin, Randy, represent the sixth generation to help run the business, based in Roseland, N.J. (pop.
+“Patriotism demands that an American flag has to be made in America,” says Carter Beard, who, with his cousin, Randy, represents the sixth generation to help run the business, based in Roseland, N.J. (pop.
 5,298).
-“We hire the best workers, train them and give them the best machines, and from that we get the highest quality flag.”
+“We hire the best workers, train them, and give them the best machines, and from that we get the highest quality flag.”

-The company’s roots go back to 1820, when Alexander Annin opened a small flag-making shop on the New York City waterfront, where ships bound for the four corners of the world did so under Annin-made flags.
-Annin’s sons, Edward and Benjamin, followed in their father’s footsteps and in 1847 founded Annin & Co., moving to a large full-service factory on New York’s Fifth Avenue.
+The company’s roots date back to 1820, when Alexander Annin opened a small flag-making shop on the New York City waterfront, where ships bound for the four corners of the world flew flags made by Annin.
+Annin’s sons, Edward and Benjamin, followed in their father’s footsteps and, in 1847, founded Annin & Co., relocating to a large, full-service factory on New York’s Fifth Avenue.
 The company enjoyed success from the start, especially with its American flags.

 I grew up in Basking Ridge and really enjoy learning about the local history.
 My paternal grandmother used to tell me stories about dropping out of school at age 14 in 1912 to work at the Annin Flag Company in Verona.
 She was so proud of that job.
 I had no idea until today that the Annin’s were connected!